pallets/flask/docs/design.rst

         return 'Hello World!'

 There are three major reasons for this.
-The most important one is that implicit application objects require that there may only be one class at the time.
-There are ways to fake multiple application with a single application object, like maintaining a stack of applications, but this causes some problems I won't outline here in detail.
+The most important one is that implicit application objects require that there may only be one instance at the time.
+There are ways to fake multiple applications with a single application object, like maintaining a stack of applications, but this causes some problems I won't outline here in detail.
 Now the question is: when does a microframework need more than one application at the same